songweizhi/MetaCHIP/README.md

 of all query genomes, as well as a text file [[example](https://github.com/songweizhi/MetaCHIP/blob/master/input_file_examples/human_gut_bins_GTDB.tsv)], which holds taxonomic classification of all input genomes.
 Please make sure the length of sequence IDs for all input genomes is **NO LONGER THAN** 22 letters.

 1. [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.
+GTDB-Tk with produce two files ([prefix].bac120.summary.tsv and [prefix].ar122.summary.tsv) containing the classification results if you have both bacterial and archaeal genomes included in your queries.
+You need to combine the two files into one and feed it as an input for MetaCHIP.

 1. Options for argument '-r' in module PI, BM and PG include: d (domain), p (phylum), c (class), o (order), f (family) and g (genus).